Pegasus World Cup Betting Guide

 That said, not everyone has domestic options available to them, and all domestic horse betting is pari-mutuel – or pool-based – in nature.
 For real house-banked Pegasus Cup betting odds, you need to sign up at a legitimate online sports betting site that offers an international racebook.

-There are no federal US gambling laws banning access to such sites, and only two states – Washington and Connecticut – have local mandates barring online gambling (though these are historically unenforced and all top-rated online racebooks will accept members from both states at 18 and up).
+There are no federal US gambling laws banning access to such sites, and only Washington has local mandates barring online gambling (though these are historically unenforced and all top-rated online racebooks will accept members from both states at 18 and up).

 Pegasus World Cup 2021 Odds